d2l-ai/d2l-en/chapter_computer-vision/bounding-box.md

 dog_bbox, cat_bbox = [60, 45, 378, 516], [400, 112, 655, 493]
 ```

 We can draw the bounding box in the image to check if it is accurate.
 Before drawing the box, we will define a helper function `bbox_to_rect`.
-It represents the bounding box in the bounding box format of matplotlib.
+It represents the bounding box in the bounding box format of `matplotlib`.

 ```{.python .input  n=3}
 # Saved in the d2l package for later use